 If we are unable to retain our executive officers and key management employees, our business, financial condition and results of operations could be adversely affected.
 We are highly dependent upon the services of our executive officers and key management employees, including our Chief Executive Officer.
 Currently, we do not have employment agreements with these employees and the loss of their services for any reason could have a materially adverse effect on our operations and future profitability.
+We have entered into agreements with our executive officers that require us to provide compensation to them in the event of termination of their employment without cause in connection with or within a certain period of time after a "change in control" of our Company.
 In addition, we must continue to develop and retain a core group of managers if we are to realize our goal of expanding our operations and continuing our growth.
 While our Board regularly engages in succession planning for our Chief Executive Officer and executive leadership team, there is no guarantee that a candidate or plan will be successful.
 Although we strive to reduce the potential negative impact of any such changes, the loss of any executive officers or key management employees could result in disruptions to our operations.
 In addition, hiring, training, and successfully integrating replacement personnel, whether internal or external, could be time consuming, may cause additional disruptions to our operations, and may be unsuccessful, which could negatively impact our business, financial condition and results of operations.